Skip to content

 Usually, depressive episodes go away after several weeks or months, either with treatment or spontaneously.
 This is referred to as remission.

-The doctor chooses the antidepressant that is most suited to the patient’s profile based on his or her symptoms, known medical history, and previous or current conditions and treatments.
-The efficacy of antidepressants is generally only noticeable after a few weeks.
+The physician will choose the antidepressant that is most suited to the patient’s profile based on their symptoms, known medical history, and previous or current conditions and treatments.

 There are two treatment phases, or three in the event of relapse: